amarth1982/ng4-ts-b6-kchai-wpack2/readme.md

 # Scaffold Angular 4 application

+Inspired by @kentcdodds Using Webpack for Production and My experience with Angular 4, Created an angular 4 scaffold application for easier use.

 #### Language(s)
 1. Javascript - for test files and config files
 1. Typescript - for source files